DPlayer234/lovedebugger/README.md

 (Not so) simple debugging tool for [Löve](https://www.love2d.org/), currently for Löve version 11.0 (for older version, please check older releases).

-Download the 'debugger.lua' file (or 'debugger_t.lua' which is trimmed of whitespace) and include it in your Lua path or game directory (I suggest against leaving debug code in releases).
+Download/Clone the repository and include the 'debugger' folder in your Lua path or game directory (I suggest against leaving debug code in releases).

 ---